 AMPHIBIANS - A vertebrate group whose members spend part of their life cycle in water and part on land e.g. Frog.
+ANGIOSPERMS - Flowering plants.
+Strictly, those seed bearing plants that develop their seeds from ovules within a closed cavity, the ovary.
+ANNEX I - of the EU Birds Directive, lists birds that are strictly protected so that they cannot be killed, captured, disturbed or traded.
 ANNEX I - of the EU Habitats Directive, lists habitats including priority habitats for which SACs have to be designated.
-ANNEX II - of the EU Birds Directive lists birds which may be hunted.
 ANNEX II - of the EU Habitats Directive is a list of species for which SACs have to be designated.
 BIODIVERSITY - A general term used to describe all aspects of biological diversity, including: the number of species present in a given environment; the genetic diversity present within a species; the number of different ecosystems present within a given environment.
 BIRDS DIRECTIVE (Council Directive 79/ 409/ 2nd April 1979) - Under this Directive Ireland is required to conserve the habitats of two categories of wild birds: 1) Listed rare and vulnerable species and 2) Regularly occurring migratory species.
 The Directive also obliges Ireland to conserve wetlands, especially those of international importance and regulates the hunting and trading of wildbirds.
 It was transposed into Irish legislation by the EU (Natural Habitats) Regulations, 1997.
 BLANKET BOG - An NPW habitat classification which refers to bogs which carpet the landscape, following the underlying topography.
 They can cover extensive areas along the west coast and on uplands throughout the country.
 COMMERCIAL FOREST - An NPW habitat classification which applies to plantations of coniferous trees, primarily Sitka Spruce, Lodgepole Pine, Douglas Fir, Japanese Larch and Norway Spruce.
 More than 90% of the canopy is formed by coniferous trees, although there may be broadleaved trees, especially Birch present along the plantation edges.
+COMMONAGE - An area of land which are undivided but are owned by more than one person / or the rights to use the land are owned by more than one person.
 COMMUNITY - a well-defined assemblage of plants and/or animals, clearly distinguishable from other such assemblages.
-CONSERVATION STATUS - The sum of the influences acting on a habitat and its typical species that may affect its long term distribution, structure and functions.
+Glossary 27 CONSERVATION STATUS - The sum of the influences acting on a habitat and its typical species that may affect its long term distribution, structure and functions.
 Also refers to the long-term survival of its typical species within the European territory of the Member States.
 CONSTRAINT OR MODIFIER - An activity or action which might prevent the site manager from attaining an ideal objective.
-Glossary 25 DEHLG - Department of Environment, Heritage and Local Government DENSE BRACKEN - An NPW habitat classification which refers to areas with 75% cover of Bracken (Pteridium aquilinum), a single branched fern with a characteristic small and bright green foliage dying to rich reds and russets in the Autumn.
-DEVELOPMENT PLANS - Local Authorities (Co.
+CUTOVER BOG - An NPW habitat classification that describes areas of bog which have been previously cut, although not down to the marl layer or bedrock.
+Cut-over areas are normally a mosaic of cut areas, face banks, pools, drainage ditches, uncut areas of peat, scrub, grassland etc. DEHLG - Department of Environment, Heritage and Local Government DEVELOPMENT PLANS - Local Authorities (Co.
 Councils & Corporations) are obliged under statute to produce a document which sets out the planned development of their areas for a given number of years.
 In the future Local Authorities will be asked to incorporate designated NHAs, SACs and SPAs classifications into their development plans.
 DIVERSITY - see biodiversity.